timmcginley/Agile/Methodology/README.md

 - Building systems should be 'hot swappable' in a design process.
 - We should make the future design experience we want

-The methodology has X steps, which you will gaing experience of in this course.
+The methodology has 10 steps, which you will gaing experience in this course.
+The course uses a spiral learning technique, wherein you repeat the same method with increasing levels of complexity inorder to master it and be able to use it independently.
+Therefore in this course we use the method in the following ways:
+1. [A1] your first experience wiht teh method focusing on a cup (All steps)
+2. [A2] your second experience (Steps 1 - 5) this time with a building system
+3. [A3] your third experience (Steps 6 - 10) this time with a building system
+4. [A4] your fourth experience (all stages) this time with a complete building
+5. [A5] reflect on your learning through these spirals.

-1. For your chosen [focus] area, you need to do the following:
+For your chosen [focus] area, you need to do the following:

 ### 1. Identify artefact / system
 If this is your first time doing this, it is best to start from something simple, here we use the example of a pencil.